uclnlp/cqd/README.md

 ## Update

-We implemented CQD in the [KGReasoning framework](https://github.com/snap-stanford/KGReasoning), a library from [SNAP](http://snap.stanford.edu/) implementing several Complex Query Answering models, which supports the Query2Box and BetaE datasets.
+We implemented CQD in the [KGReasoning framework](https://github.com/snap-stanford/KGReasoning), a library from [SNAP](http://snap.stanford.edu/) implementing several Complex Query Answering models, which also supports experimenting with the Query2Box and BetaE datasets (in this repo, we only consider the former).
 Our implementation is available [at this link](https://github.com/pminervini/KGReasoning/).

 ---